scummvm/scummvm/doc/docportal/other_platforms/atari.rst

 Transfer files to the Atari as you normally would, such as through a network connection or by optical disc.

+See :doc:`../use_scummvm/game_files` for more information about game file requirements.

 Controls
 =================